subsoap/defwindow/README.md

 local defwindow = require("defwindow.defwindow")
 ```

+Make sure you have Shared State enabled for scripts in your game.project file

 ## Usage
 If you're using a module which needs to have a Window callback function while you also want to have a callback function elsewhere then use DefWindow.